Efficiently Learning Branching Networks for Multitask Algorithmic Reasoning: Experiments

 \subsubsection{Metrics}

-In the CLRS benchmark, we follow the official protocol and report task scores on the test set, using the metric specified for each task, such as the $F_1$ score for node label predictions.
-For text-based graph reasoning, we evaluate test accuracy as the exact match at every output position.
+In the CLRS benchmark, we follow the official protocol and report task scores on the test set using the metric specified for each task, such as the $F_1$ score for node-label predictions.
+The $F_1$-scores are evaluated between model outputs and task labels at the final step.
+For text-based graph reasoning tasks, we evaluate test accuracy between model outputs and task labels at every intermediate step.
 In community detection, we evaluate the average macro $F_1$-score over 500 tasks.

-We calculate the average task score (of various metrics, such as accuracy or $F_1$-score) across all tasks and report the error rate as one minus the average task score.
+We compute the average task score across metrics such as accuracy or $F_1$-score over all tasks and report the error rate as one minus the average task score.
 We measure the efficiency in GPU hours and GPU memory usage in GB.